Brochures Brochures

 Keelung-Taiwan

 Located on the north coast of Luzon and directly south of Taiwan, Claveria is known as the ‘Paradise of the North’.
-On our visit here, Learn the processes of rice growing and production in a local village and taste local food.
-Explore the rich biodiversity of the land, experience Daklis, a unique community fishing technique, and learn about the dwindling species that the community can now catch.
-See one of the heritage houses, the grotto of the Lady of Lourdes, and a 1948 church bell at the Santa Maria Eco Park.
+During our visit, learn about the processes of rice growing and production in a local village and sample traditional local food.
+See one of the heritage houses, the Grotto of Our Lady of Lourdes, and a 1948 church bell at the Santa Maria Eco Park.

 Palaui Island, Faro de Cabo Engano Lighthouse

-Explore the historic Cabo Engano lighthouse and learn of its significance.
-The decommissioned 19th century Faro de Cabo Engano lighthouse on Palaui Island was built during the Spanish colonial period and is considered a National Cultural Treasure.
-Trek to faro de Cabo Engano at Cape Engano to be rewarded with a breathtaking view.
-This trek will require reasonable fitness.
-An optional scenic Xplorer cruise will also be available for those not participating in the trek.
+Explore the historic Cabo Engaño Lighthouse and learn about its significance.
+The decommissioned 19th-century Faro de Cabo Engaño Lighthouse on Palaui Island was built during the Spanish colonial period and is considered a National Cultural Treasure.
+Ascend to the lighthouse for spectacular views across to the Dos Hermanos Islands.
+This trek requires a reasonable level of fitness.

-Meaning ‘four islands’ in Spanish, Cuatros Islas is a group of elusive islands, three of which being inhabited and rarely visited by locals and tourists alike.
-They are an idyllic location for a full day of relaxing and water activities including snorkelling, diving, kayaking and cruising around the tropical paradise by Xplorer.
+Meaning ‘four islands’ in Spanish, Cuatros Islas is a group of elusive islands, three of which are inhabited and rarely visited by locals and tourists alike.
+They are an idyllic location for a full day of relaxing and water activities, including snorkelling, diving, kayaking, and cruising around the tropical paradise by Xplorer.

 Boac Cathedral, Marinduque

 Our voyage ends in the Philippines capital of Manila.
-Disembark Coral Adventurer at 9:00am and bid farewell to new-found friends, the Master and crew.
+Disembark Coral Geographer and bid farewell to new-found friends, Master and crew.

 This itinerary is an indication of the destinations we visit and activities on offer.
 Throughout the expedition we may make changes to the itinerary as necessary to maximise your expeditionary experience.
 Allowances may be made for seasonal variations, weather, tidal conditions, and any other event that may affect the operation of the vessel.
 Coral Expeditions suggests that you do not arrive on the day of embarkation or depart on the day of disembarkation due to any changes that may occur in scheduling.